SoftwareAG/cumulocity-examples/sample-lwm2m-custom-decoder/readme.md

 The fragments above are used as follows:

 - *alarms* A list of alarms to be created by the LWM2M agent.
-The alarms have to be given in the ordinary [Cumulocity alarm JSON format.]([Alarms - Cumulocity IoT Guides](https://cumulocity.com/guides/reference/alarms/))
+The alarms have to be given in the ordinary [Cumulocity alarm JSON format](https://cumulocity.com/guides/reference/alarms/)

 - *events* A list of events to be created by the LWM2M agent.
-The alarms have to be given in the ordinary [Cumulocity alarm JSON format.]([Alarms - Cumulocity IoT Guides](https://cumulocity.com/guides/reference/events/))
+The alarms have to be given in the ordinary [Cumulocity event JSON format](https://cumulocity.com/guides/reference/events/)

 - *measurements* A list of measurements to be created by the LWM2M agent.
 The syntax here follows an own format (see below and example source code)